CRISPR gene editing: Diabetes

 Type 1 Diabetes is an endocrine disorder which results from a lack of pancreatic beta cells to produce insulin, a vital compound in transporting blood sugar to cells for producing energy.
 Researchers have been trying to transplant healthy beta cells.
 CRISPR is used to edit the cells in order to reduce the chance the patient's body will reject the transplant.

+On November 17, 2021 CRISPR therapeutics and ViaCyte announced that the Canadian medical agency had approved their request for a clinical trial for VCTX210, a CRISPR-edited stem cell therapy designed to treat type 1 diabetes.
+This was significant because it was the first ever gene-edited therapy for diabetes that approached clinics.
+The same companies also developed a novel treatment for type 1 diabetes to produce insulin via a small medical implant that uses millions of pancreatic cells derived from CRISPR gene-edited stem cells.

 In February 2022, a phase 1 trial was conducted in which one patient volunteer received treatment.

 HIV/AIDS

-Human immunodeficiency virus or HIV, is a virus that attacks the body's immune system.
+Human immunodeficiency virus (HIV) is a virus that attacks the body's immune system.
 While effective treatments exist which can allow patients to live healthy lives, HIV is retroactive meaning that it embeds an inactive version of itself in the human genome.
 CRISPR can be used to selectively remove the virus from the genome by designing guide RNA to target the retroactive HIV genome.
 One issue with this approach is that it requires the removal of the HIV genome from almost all cells, which can be difficult to realistically achieve.

+Initial results in the treatment and cure of HIV have been rather successful, in 2021 9 out of 23 humanized mice treated with a combination of anti-retrovirals and CRISPR/Cas-9 had the virus become undetectable, even after the usual rebound period.
+None of the two treatments alone had such an effect.
+Clinical trials in humans of a CRISPR–Cas9 based therapy, EBT-101 started in 2022.
+In October 2023 an early-stage study on 3 people of EBT-101 reported that the treatment appeared to be safe with no major side effects but no data on its effectiveness was disclosed.
+In March 2024 another CRISPR therapy from researchers of the university of Amsterdam reported the elimination of HIV in cell cultures.